GPUs

 220W TDP pairs cleanly with a quality 650W PSU; the most power-efficient card in this comparison

-Strong 1440p rasterization performance on par with last-gen RTX 4080 at a fraction of the price
+Strong 1440p rasterization performance on par with last-gen RTX 4080 at a fraction of that card's launch price

 No DLSS equivalent — FSR 4 is close but lacks Multi Frame Generation support at this tier